aeon0/d4lf/README.md

 # ![logo](assets/logo.png)

 Filter items in your inventory based on affixes, aspects and thresholds of their values.
-For questions join the [discord](https://discord.gg/4rG6yD3dnD) or use github issues.
+For questions, feature request or issue reports join the [discord](https://discord.gg/4rG6yD3dnD) or use github issues.

 @Blizzard, please dont take this away from us.
 I can not bear to look at another affix...